elastic/apm-pipeline-library/vars/README.md

 ## metricbeat

- This step run a metricbeat Docker container to grab the host metrics and send them to Elasticsearch.
+ This step runs a metricbeat Docker container to grab the host metrics and send them to Elasticsearch.
  `metricbeat.stop()` will stop the metricbeat Docker container.

 ```